Common Types of Criminal Charges in Arizona

-If you are accused of shoplifting or being investigated for shoplifting, contact their Phoenix and Tucson area criminal defense attorneys.
+If you are accused of shoplifting or being investigated for shoplifting, contact their Phoenix and Tempe area criminal defense attorneys.
 They can help you.

 Shoplifting can carry serious penalties.
 The classification of the crime for shoplifting depends on the value of the property at issue and ranges from a Class 5 Felony to a Class 1 Misdemeanor.
 Further if the defendant has prior theft convictions from within the past five years, the defendant may be charged with a Class 4 Felony regardless of the value of the property.

 A defendant is charged with shoplifting when he/she:

 - Removes goods or attempts to remove goods from a merchant's place of business without paying for the items